seDirector/Translations/README.md

 ## Languages Needing Translation

-If you can read & write in any of these languages, we'd love your help translating seDirector.
+If you can read & write in any of these languages OR if you have another language you'd like to contribute, we'd love your help translating seDirector.

 |Language|Locale|Merged into seDirector|Active Contributors|
 |--|--|--|--|